pranav1160/tic-tac-toe-assignment/readme.md

 * **GameLogic.swift** — Win pattern detection
 * **ContentView.swift** — Main UI

-Customize colors & animations in **Constants.swift**.

-## 🤝 Contributing

-Pull requests and feature ideas are always welcome!

-## 📝 License

-MIT — free to use, modify, and learn from.

----

 Built with ❤️ using SwiftUI.
 **Star the repo** if you like it — it helps others find it! 🚀

----

-Want an even shorter version (like a GitHub README 10-liner)?
-I can do that too.